Leadership and Service Through Music

 A and B groups will each be assigned one of the following paths (ensuring that each student will participate in both):

-These Interactive Performances will be performed in a workshop setting that will be open to the public at the end of week two.
+These Interactive Performances will be performed in a workshop setting that will be open to the public at the end of week 2.

-Community Engagement - Students will present and perform their pieces at non- traditional community based performing spaces in and around Skidmore College.
+Community Engagement - Students will present and perform their pieces at non-traditional community based performing spaces in and around the Saratoga Springs community.
 These venues may include schools, hospitals, retirement communities, or town centers.
 Decoda faculty will help prepare the students for the challenges and opportunities of performing in these types of spaces.
 Coachings will include discussions on public speaking, introducing a piece of music, and connecting with different kinds of audiences.
 Following the performances, the students will reflect collectively on the experience to share successes and possible difficulties.